 The only thing more satisfying than a hearty pancake breakfast is knowing that the money you spent on the meal is going to a good cause.
-Surely, that was the sentiment felt by those who attended the pancake breakfast at St. David’s Anglican Church in Venetia on Saturday morning.
+Surely, that was the sentiment felt by those who attended the at in Venetia on Saturday morning.
 Scores of supporters left the event with full bellies and full hearts, knowing that their money went to a great cause—the James Kuzak Benefit Fund.

 Officer James Kuzak, of the Clairton Police Department, was shot in the line of duty on April 4.
 He was shot multiple times by suspects fleeing the scene of a home invasion, and was taken to UPMC Mercy Hospital in Pittsburgh for emergency treatment.

 As soon as the officer was down, supporters swarmed to lift him back up.
 Within days of the shooting, Dan Burns, a retired officer from the Duquesne Police Department, set up the Support Officer Jim Kuzak website to rally, organize and promote support efforts for Kuzak.